Which type of health insurance plans are available in India? What should you be choosing? Learn all about the various types of health insurance plans.

 As the name suggests and as I exemplified in the earlier paragraph, a hospital cash benefit plan will provide a fixed sum of money for each day of hospitalization if you are hospitalized.
 The amount of money provided does not depend on the actual hospitalization expense but is pre-fixed as per the plan feature.

 No one settles for the plain old vanilla ice-cream when there are so many flavors to enjoy.
 Gone are the days when health insurance was offered solely as a simple mediclaim policy.
 There are various other plans in the market today which can be taken for an increased scope of coverage.
-An indemnity health plan is a basic plan which is a must and the other varieties can be added if you are looking to get the best out of your health insurance without having to burn your pockets in the process.
+An indemnity health insurance plan is a basic plan which is a must and the other varieties can be added if you are looking to get the best out of your health insurance without having to burn your pockets in the process.

 So, opt for a critical illness plan for an all-around protection or go for a super top-up plan to increase the level of coverage, but, whatever you do, explore!!
 After all with so many types of plans, why settle for a simple cover?